libraryofcelsus/Aetherius_AI_Assistant/readme.md

 # Aetherius
-Version 0.038a of the Aetherius Personal Assistant by LibraryofCelsus.com
+Version 0.038b of Aetherius Personal Assistant by LibraryofCelsus.com

 **Version 0.038 requires a full DB Reset, a new memory Architecture has been implemented**